Omnistic/ZOSAPI_StockLensMatching/README.md

 ### Specific settings description
 * Try Both Orientation?: if checked, try both orientation of a catalog lens for matching (keeps the best orientation only).
 If unchecked, only the default orientation is used
+* Ignore number of elements?: if checked, each lens will be matched with catalog lenses of any number of elements. **Currently, this feature might break the Merit Function if it has surface-dependent operands, always double-check the results!**
 * Surfaces: if Variable, only lenses with at least one variable radius are matched, the others are ignored.
 If All, all valid lenses are matched
 * EFL/EPD Tolerance: I still don't know how the EPD is defined in catalog lenses.
 I have used twice the maximum clear semi-diameter for a given element.
 * Air Thickness Compensation?: The optimizer is DLS, and it uses the default number of core for the user's computer.
 If the Merit Function is 0.0, it is assumed that an error happened when calculating the Merit Function, and the result is ignored.
 It means legitimate results with a Merit Function of 0.0 are discarded (but I think they are extremely unlikely).